Witty-Gerbil/Witty_Gerbil_Burp_Extention_Suite/README.md

 3. **Witty Transactions**:
    - In the Proxy tab, select requests and send them to **Witty Transactions** for analysis.
+   - Use any of the buttons at the bottom to extract information from a the group of HTTP requests and responses

 4. **Witty Analysis**:
    - Send requests to **Witty Analysis**.
    - Analyze, score, and benchmark results.
+   - Edit the HTTP request manually and Resend it to view results.

 ## Credits